 Covid-19 brought in unprecedented challenges, the group insurers also faced a new set of challenges.
-So, the industry was already stressed due to the increasing medical costs, reduced demands, severe competition for markets share etc. The bouts of waves are indicative of repeated economic disruptions and pressure upon medical infrastructure.
+So, the industry was already stressed due to the increasing medical costs, reduced demands, severe competition for markets share, etc. The bouts of waves are indicative of repeated economic disruptions and pressure upon medical infrastructure.
 In fact, the industry has been transforming itself to respond and operate efficiently amidst the pandemic and in the post – Covid 19 world.
 So how the landscape has changed for Group Term Insurance post-Covid 19?

 Industry trends during the pandemic:

-The industry has numerous issues, while some of them are direct, others are a ripple effect of the changes that happened across the economy.
+The industry has numerous issues, and while some of them are direct, others are a ripple effect of the changes that happened across the economy.
 So, let us understand the basic trends: